MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 All the SvcParamKeys defined in {{keys}} are permitted for use in HTTPSSVC.

-The allowed transport protocols are the protocols in the HTTPS Transport Registry ({{transportregistry}}).
-The only default transport value is "tls".
+The allowed protocols suites are the protocols in the ALPN Registry defined for HTTPS.
+The only default alpn value is "http/1.1".

 The presence of an HTTPSSVC record for an origin also indicates that all HTTP resources are available over HTTPS, as